 Therefore, I took a series of chelation therapy IV treatments from a local doctor.
 Some of the things I experienced during chelation were very strange!
-One peculiarity is that as soon as it cycles through your blood stream, I began to taste metal in my mouth (like when you were a kid, and you put a penny in your mouth) it was so gross!
+One peculiarity is that as soon as it cycles through your bloodstream, I began to taste metal in my mouth (like when you were a kid, and you put a penny in your mouth) it was so gross!

 Another side effect that was slightly unpleasant was that I was tired until about the fifth treatment.
 My doctor said that was normal.
 I also spoke to lots of other patients while receiving my treatments who stated that they felt the same way.
 I started to feel better around treatment number six.

-Some people there told me they felt tired through about treatment number 10, but they were elderly and used chelation for arterial blockages, so I imagine that is an entirely different ball game.
+Some people there told me they felt tired through treatment number 10, but they were elderly and used chelation for arterial blockages, so I imagine that is an entirely different ball game.
 I met a lot of interesting older adults there.
 One terrible side effect is that it makes your urine smell AWFUL.
 I know that may be too much information for some folks, but hey, at least you know it is working!

-During chelation treatments, I took particular vitamin/mineral combo after treatments as it depletes your storehouse of minerals.
+During chelation treatments, I took a particular vitamin/mineral combo after treatments as it depletes your storehouse of minerals.
 Also, I drank lots of water to flush the kidneys.
 I honestly felt so great after my chelation therapy.
-My mom ended up going to the same doctor to have a series of the chelation therapy done as well.
+My mom ended up going to the same doctor to have a series of chelation therapy done as well.